cloudveiltech/Telegram-iOS/BUILD.md

    - `provisioning/dist/Widget.mobileprovision`: `XC com cloudveil CloudVeilMessenger Widget (com.cloudveil.CloudVeilMessenger.Widget)`

 * Use `./make build -for dist -mode release` to make a build.

+# Build number
+- Create a file `buildNumber.txt` at root folder
+- Put the build number on this before start a new build